andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5_solutions.md

 You can understand a directory as simply a place on your computer's hard drive and path as its' name.
 The simplest example of a directory is a folder.
 When you right click on your desktop and create a new folder, you create a new directory.
 Programmers often use the word folder interchangeably with a directory.
 Although they're almost the same in meaning a directory can also be a specific file in which case the path of a file will be the folder it is in followed by `/<name of the file>.<format such as jpg,txt or Rmd>`.

+Note: On Windows the path returned in R will use `/` as the path separator.
+However, Windows machines use `\` as the path separator.

 ## Finding your directory exercise

 Now that you know the path of where your r_markdown file is, you can manually locate the file from the desktop.